Prior Smith: Canada Calling

 The original program was created by CBC sports and news announcer Dave Price.
-It was launched January 2, 1954 on stations in Miami Beach and Tampa.
+It was launched January 4, 1954 on stations in Miami Beach and Tampa.

 Price would retire in the mid-1970s, selling the operations to Canadian broadcast executive Finlay MacDonald.

-In 1977 Smith formed his own network and his coverage of the market quickly expanded to include all of Florida, The Bahamas, Arizona, southern California and south Texas.
+In 1977, Smith formed his own network and his coverage of the market quickly expanded to include all of Florida, The Bahamas, Arizona, southern California and south Texas.
 For a brief period the two networks competed for audience before Price's original service ceased operations.
-Smith has carried on the Canada Calling tradition as on air host each winter season for the past 46 years during which time he has never missed a day.
-Canada Calling is now in its 69th season.
+Smith never missed a day hosting the daily newscast for the past 48 years and carried on the Canada Calling tradition through 2025, its 71st winter broadcast season.

-Canada Calling's six decades on air throughout Florida was honored by the Florida Association of Broadcasters at its annual convention in Miami Beach June 26, 2013 with Prior Smith in attendance representing the longest running radio show in Florida history.
+Canada Calling's decades on air throughout Florida was honored by the Florida Association of Broadcasters at its annual convention in Miami Beach June 26, 2013 with Prior Smith in attendance representing the longest running radio show in Florida history.